Are you looking for legal transcription companies hiring transcribers who can work from home?

 - You must be an excellent typist.

 - A solid command of the English language is required, including grammar, punctuation, spelling, and vocabulary.

-- Must know how to use transcription software.
+- Must be detail-oriented and capable of following detailed directions.
+Must know how to use transcription software.

 - It is necessary to be conversant with word processing programs.

 - Experience in medical, technical, or legal transcription.